 Specific rules differ depending on the time period, but basically players attempted to bounce a heavy rubber ball through stone rings using their hips.

-Sometimes the captain of the losing team was ritually sacrificed.
+Sometimes the captain of the winning team was ritually sacrificed to the gods.

 The Mayan City of Coba was first inhabited around 100 AD and was eventually abandoned when the Spanish conquered the peninsula around 1550 AD.
 However the city was once the most powerful in the region, controlling farmland, trading routes, and important water sources.